Budgeting for a Semester Program

 - Students continue to pay tuition to CWRU, and CWRU pays the student’s tuition to the study abroad program on their behalf.
 All aid, including academic scholarships, state grants, need-based funding, and outside assistance, is still applied toward CWRU’s tuition charge.

 - Students are responsible for paying room, board, and any additional fees to the directly to their overseas institution or program provider; students will not pay room or board to CWRU during the term(s) spent abroad.
 Remember to cancel CWRU housing and meal plans for the term in which you will be studying abroad.

 - It is very important to budget appropriately for study abroad.
-While there are many free budget spreadsheets available online, the Office of Education Abroad (OEA) prefers this excel workbook and its corresponding website.
+While there are many free budget spreadsheets available online, the Office of Education Abroad (OEA) prefers this Google sheet.